ValveSoftware/Proton/README.md

 script will build it on your local system.
 This will require you to be able to build dxvk on your local system; refer to [the dxvk README.md](https://github.com/ValveSoftware/dxvk/blob/master/README.md) for more details.

 ---
-Building for macOS
----
-To build Proton for macOS, install the latest Xcode command line tools, as well as cmake (for openal-soft), a recent nasm (for libjpeg-turbo), libtool, and automake.
-You can use a packager like [Homebrew](https://brew.sh/) to find these packages.

-        brew install cmake nasm libtool automake

-Then run:

-        ./build_proton.sh

-TODO - Surely there are other dependencies we have not listed there.

-It is important to examine the output near the end of
-<tt>build/wine.win{64,32}/config.log</tt> to ensure that you have all of the
-relevant libraries required to build Wine properly.

----
 Deploying